crypto-vin/static-site-generator/README.md

 - Werkzeug==2.2.2
 - zipp==3.13.0

-Most of the modules above come with flask, hence you won't necessarily need to install them one by one
+Most of the modules above come with flask, hence you won't necessarily need to install them one by one.

 # How to Implement the Static Site Generator